margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I have experienced heartbreak, and I had been listening to popular music in the music industry targeting heartbreaking females with blond hair.
 It felt comforting on the one hand to listen to the music, but on the other hand I didn't know how the music owuld fully heal heartbreak.
 As soon as the musician posted photos of his girlfriend, with a guitar, looking like a strong woman to make it worse, in NOLA, where my grandmother was from, so much tension came to the surface.
 I didn't want to cry.
 I kicked a door, and threw my cowboy boots in the trash can, and I became a criminal online.
 I yelled out, and ultimately I learned to give my tears to God.

 ## What very dangerous thing would you do in a heartbeat if given the opportunity? ##
-It's not a dangerous thing to do,b ut with a passion for music, in a heartbeat, I would work towards becoming a professional musician.
+It's not a dangerous thing to do, but with a passion for music, in a heartbeat, I would work towards becoming a professional musician.
 I love playing music improv and composing music.
 I feel like I am becoming better.
 Also, in a heartbeat, I would take more painting classes.

 ## What is a personality trait you admire in other people? ##
 I admire the quality of integrity the most in people.
 I think this means that one has to be true to oneself at heart, let God work through them intuitively, and strive to work ethically, morally, and compassionately.
 I admire thoughtfulness, and the quality of diving deeper into ideas once visited.